Zile995/booster-um/README.md

 * booster-um by default:
   * Signs generated UKI files with `sbctl` **if installed**
   * Uses default splash `/usr/share/systemd/bootctl/splash-arch.bmp`
-  * Creates the empty `/etc/kernel/cmdline` if it does not exist
+  * Creates the empty `/etc/kernel/cmdline` if it does not exist.
+  * Uses the `/proc/cmdline` if the `/etc/kernel/cmdline` or per kernel cmdline files are empty or has only white spaces.
   * Detects the `XBOOTLDR` partition **if it exists and is mounted on** `/boot`
   * Uses default configuration if the `/etc/booster-um.yaml` config **is not valid**
   * Generates UKI in `esp/EFI/Linux` dir.
 If this directory does not exist, it will be created